davidkaplandk/propaganda_detection/README.md

     {
       "role": "user",
       "content": "You are an expert in propaganda analysis.
 Analyze the following text.
         Always keep in mind that you are only looking for russian propaganda, not any other type of propaganda.
 Any other            type of propaganda should be ignored and labeled as \"No Propaganda\".

         Text:
         \"@USER HTTPURL all you need to hear about Ukraine propaganda\"

         1. Identify the high-level category that best describes the text.

         High-level categories:

-1 — Patriotic & Catchy Appeals
+        1 — Patriotic & Catchy Appeals: Techniques like flag-waving or catchy slogans appealing to patriotism or identity.
-2 — Popularity Appeals
+        2 — Popularity Appeals: Techniques like bandwagon arguments, claiming something is good/true because it’s popular.
-3 — Deflections & Distractions
+        3 — Deflections & Distractions: Includes whataboutism, repetition, causal oversimplification, or red herrings that               shift focus.
-4 — Emotional & Loaded Persuasion
+        4 — Emotional & Loaded Persuasion: Techniques using loaded language, fear, name-calling, exaggeration, Nazi                      comparisons, or appeals to authority.
-5 — Argument Manipulations
+        5 — Argument Manipulations: Techniques like straw man, clichés that shut down debate, doubt, or black-and-white                  framing.
-6 — No Propaganda
+        6 — No Propaganda: No relevant Russian propaganda detected.

-Now return the labels in JSON format:
+        Now return the labels in a JSON format with the following structure:
         {\"high\": integer}

-Follow the format strictly.
-Return **one integer only**."
+        Follow the json format strictly.
+Do not add any additional text or explanations.
+Just use the integers for labeling,         no strings.
+        Remember to always return Integers only!
+Only return one integer that best describes the text.
+Never return multiple         integers or a list of integers!"
     },
     {
       "role": "assistant",